WindVChen/DRENet/README.md

 ## Updates

+***05/30/2023***

+Thanks for the discussions in [#10](https://github.com/WindVChen/DRENet/issues/10).
+The current code now supports processing different resolutions without manually modifying the yaml configurations.
+To achieve this, you can comment out L139-141 in [common.py](./models/common.py).
+(Note that this feature has not well been tested, if there is a drop in performance, you can get back to the manual modification mentioned in [#4](https://github.com/WindVChen/DRENet/issues/4)).

 ***11/19/2022***

 We have improved the previous codes, and the current repository support directly detect the images without generating degraded images, which correspond to the file **detect.py**.